-Are you wondering if Cabo San Lucas safe to travel to or not?
+Are you wondering if Cabo San Lucas is safe to travel to right now?

-Cabo San Lucas is the Mexican town found on the end of the Baja peninsula that stretches along the Pacific coastline.
+Cabo San Lucas is a Mexican town found on the end of the Baja peninsula that stretches along the Pacific coastline.

 It has the best beaches and coastline furniture in all of North America and attracts thousands during the summer and spring breaks.

 Is Cabo San Lucas Safe?